 Doctors also typically order various blood tests for the purpose of ensuring the patient’s overall health.
 In most cases, clinicians administer intravenous fluids to help keep the person hydrated, and his or her electrolytes balanced.
 Individuals are usually monitored very closely during alcohol detox to make sure that medical complications are avoided and to ensure the patient’s safety.

-The last, most essential step in alcohol detoxification is to start therapy and counseling for the purpose of preventing a relapse in the future.
+The last, most essential step in alcohol detoxification is to start counseling and an individual therapy program for the purpose of preventing relapse in the future.
 Simply withdrawing from alcohol does nothing to treat the underlying cause of the addiction, prevent relapses, or provide knowledge and insight into why the person became an alcoholic.
 Support groups are available to recovering alcoholics in addition to their medical treatment.
 Social groups of this type are developed to help recovering alcoholics with their life and coping skills, as these are necessary if one is to maintain sobriety.

 Preventing Alcohol Relapse

-Unfortunately, relapse is not uncommon throughout the recovery process at an alcohol detox center.
+Unfortunately, relapse is not uncommon throughout the recovery process at a residential addiction treatment center.
 Similar to most addictions, there are numerous warning signs that recovering alcoholics exhibit that indicate a relapse is looming:

 - Increased stress without resolution